 If you want a family-friendly SUV, you won’t need to sacrifice power either.
 Plus, there’s a multitude of sedans and SUVs that are fuel-efficient to maximize the power better.

 When compared side-by-side with other makes, you find that Nissan offers a lot of bang for your buck.
-While there are some models on the higher-priced side, you can also find a multitude that is extremely affordable.
+While there are some models on the higher-priced side, you can also find a multitude that are extremely affordable.

 For example, the Versa and Altima ensure that the budget is always met.
 Even the Kicks and Rogue Sport ensure you put less out of pocket.